yellepeddibk/DS202-Final-Project/README.md

 mean values, which represents the proportion of data that was effected in their column.
-For example, the “Job_Security” column lists a 0.4049 value for the mean, which means that around 40% of the people in the data set experinced and impact or change to their job securities during the impact.
+For example, the “Job_Security” column lists a 0.4049 value for the mean, which means that around 40% of the people in the data set experienced and impact or change to their job securities during the impact.
 This indicates that job securtity was more stable than not for the average person during the pandemic.
 In contrast, “Team_Collaboration_Challenges” lists a mean value of 0.7006, meaning